tangentsoft/mysqlpp/HACKERS.md

     $ fossil ci --branch my-local-branch

-After you give the `--branch` option on a checkin, Fossil automatically switches your local checkout to tht branch, so that all further checkins can be made without the `--branch` option.
+After you give the `--branch` option on a checkin, Fossil automatically switches your local checkout to that branch, so that all further checkins can be made without the `--branch` option.
 To get back to the trunk, you'd say `fossil up trunk`, but under this workflow, the need for that will be rare.

 When something happens on the official trunk on `tangentsoft.com` that you want pulled into your private repository, say: